aikar/autoloader/readme.md

     Foo
     Foo.Bar

 ALL MODULES MUST RETURN AN OBJECT/FUNCTION.
-It can not return Scalar Values!
+It can not return Primitive Values!

 ## Custom Loaders
 If you pass a function as the 2nd argument, autoloader will execute that before